Jennifer974/my-projects/final-project-vivadata-03-2020/README.md

 *Source : VoxCeleb Speaker Recognition Challenge (VoxSRC - University of Oxford) :* [VoxCeleb Speaker Recognition Challenge (VoxSRC)](http://www.robots.ox.ac.uk/~vgg/data/voxceleb/competition.html)

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+This project is under development, you can see a part of my work in `Final-project.ipynb` jupyter notebook.

 ### Prerequisites